Something Just Like This

 Choose from the following activities:

 • Listening Listen to the song while reading the punctuated, annotated lyrics below.
-Intended for nonprofit educational purposes only.
+Lyrics intended for nonprofit educational purposes only.

 something just like this, lyrics.docx something just like this, lyrics.pdf

-• Post-Listening Practice using wanna for want to.
-The song repeats the contraction wanna—a pronunciation of want to that is rarely included in grammar books or practiced in the classroom but is common in informal spoken English.
+• Grammar / Usage Practice using wanna for want to.
+The song repeats the contraction wanna in the phrase “Where do you wanna go?”—a pronunciation of want to that is often glossed over in grammar lessons but is common in informal spoken English.
 The interactive exercise below gives students practice using the contraction in short dialogs with a friend.
-Permission is granted to reproduce the activity for classroom use.
 For levels low intermediate and up.
 (This activity, though simple, is not recommended for beginning levels; students should be rock-solid in the use of want to before trying the informal pronunciation wanna.)
+Permission granted to reproduce for classroom use.

 wanna for want to.docx wanna for want to.pdf

-• Post-Listening Talk about places you want to go.
+• Discussion Talk about places you want to go.
 The woman in the song asks, “Where d’you wanna go?”
 In the follow-up exercise below, students talk about a place where they want to go.
 First, they put an X on the world map to mark the place.
 Then they answer a few questions about the place in writing.
 Finally, they share their writing with a partner or in a small group.
 (During this oral step, they have they option of pronouncing want to as wanna.)
-Permission is granted to reproduce for classroom use.
-For levels high beginning and up.
+Permission granted to reproduce for classroom use.

 where do you want to go.docx where do you want to go.pdf